programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

+>Note that if the code you run for this lesson runs into bugs, you should double check the package versions and install specific versions.
+We developed the code using the following versions of the necessary libraries:
+>- `tidyverse 2.0.0` (containing necessary packages `ggplot2`, `purrr`, `dplyr`, as well as `lubridate 1.9.3`)
+>- `quanteda 3.3.1`
+>- `quanteda.texmodels 0.9.6`
+>- `quanteda.textplots 0.94.3`
+>- `stringi 1.8.3`

 To load the packages necessary for data cleaning and wrangling into your R coding environment, run the following code:

 ```
 library(tidyverse); library(lubridate); library(ggplot2); library(purrr); library(stringi); library(stringr)

 ```

 Note that additional packages will be loaded into your working environment later in this lesson as necessary.

 ## Data Preparation

 Now you can begin to explore the data you’ve downloaded.
 To read in a `.csv` of previously-downloaded comments and metadata, you can use the code supplied below.
 Just make sure your `ytdt_data` folder is in your R working environment.

 The following code iteratively reads in all of the comment data from the `comments.csv` files in the `ytdt_data` folder, using the `read_csv` function from the `tidyverse` package.
-Afterwards, this code proceeds to read in the metadata from the `basicinfo.csv` files, and import data from each file to create a single `.csv` that contains both the video comment text and video metadata.

-First, read in the comment data:

 ```
 comment_files <- list.files(path = "ytdt_data/",